datafordevelopment/python-mxit/tests/README.md

 # Python Mxit API Wrapper Tests

-To run these tests, rename *settings.example.py* to *settings.py* and populate the fields.
+To run these tests, rename *settings.example.py* to *settings.py* and populate the test fields.